 Satino et al. tested the efficacy of Low-Level Laser Therapy on hair growth and tensile strength on 28 male and 7 female patients.
 Each patient received an LLLT device to use at home for 6 months for 5–10 minutes every other day.
 In terms of hair tensile strength, the results revealed greater improvement in the vertex area for males and temporal areas for females.
 However, both sexes benefited in all areas significantly.

 In terms of hair count, both sexes and all areas had substantial improvement (for temporal area: 55% in women, 74% in men, in vertex area: 65% in women, 120% in men) with vertex area in males having the best outcome.
 Patients used the device three times per week for 15 minutes for a total of 26 weeks.
-A significantly greater increase in mean terminal hair density compared to subjects in the sham device group was reported.
-Significant improvements in overall hair regrowth, slowing of hair loss, thicker feeling hair, better scalp health, and hair shine were also demonstrated.
+Reports showed a significantly greater increase in hair density compared to subjects in the sham device group.
+The study demonstrated multiple benefits.
+These included significant improvements in overall hair regrowth, a slowing of hair loss, thicker feeling hair, better scalp health, and hair shine.

 A Double-Blind Study